marcgirbaub/BrewQuest/README.md

 ## Development Approach

 This project was developed through small, iterative deliveries, which allows for rapid adjustments to changing requirements and feedback in a real-world project.
-My approach was mainly to break down the larger project into smaller, manageable problems, tackling them one at a time.
+My approach was mainly to break down the larger project into smaller, manageable problems, addressing them one at a time.
 This strategy facilitates a smoother development process and enables me to maintain a high level of focus and efficiency.

 ## **Additional information and comments**